bedops/bedops/docs/content/reference/file-management/compression/starchstrip.rst

           $ starchstrip --exclude chrN in.starch > out.starch

-      * If the specified chromosome is not in the input Starch archive, it will be ignored although a warning message will be printed to the standard error stream.

       * Filtering simply copies over raw bytes from the input Starch archive and no extraction or recompression is performed.
 Use 'starchcat' to update the metadata, if new attributes are required.